Notesformysoulmate

 You need to breathe differently.
 Stronger.
 Deeper.

-You’re not suffocating—you’re transforming.
+You’re not suffocating.
+You’re transforming.

 But that understanding didn’t come quick.